Forgiving is For Giving

 This statement was so totally amiss that my emotions started to run wild between disbelief (why?), anger (how could he?), fear (is our working relationship now damaged forever?), and disappointment (I never knew...).
 This swirl of emotions bubbled, and the first step toward peace of mind was to turn toward the cool, calming presence of divine Love.
 This turning enabled me to refuse to attach this angry reaction to this individual.

 The Word of God would sing the truth, my dear husband remarked, volunteering to join the prayerful support.
-He encouraged me with this remark to I listen to God, speaking to all of us.
+He encouraged me with this remark that I listen to God, speaking to all of us.
 I listened, my heartbeat calmed and I was able to write a short, loving reply, expressing my disbelief in what I was reading, offering to talk in person and looking forward to future teamwork on this project and others.
 I could not have been more surprised when I received an even worse e-mail response, using terms such as “invidious” and “spiteful.”

 Now here was a challenge.
 My heartbeat was up again, and I pushed aside with all spiritual commitment the familiar emotions of anger, resentment, disbelief, and fear, and I took ample time to pray.
 I vehemently refused to search for a cause or psychological logic for such an outburst.
 I searched the Bible and found this account of someone asking Jesus a question: “And, behold, one came and said unto him, Good Master, what good thing shall I do, that I may have eternal life?
 And he said unto him, Why callest thou me good? there is none good but one, that is, God” (Matthew 19:16, 17).